shotgunsoftware/developer.shotgunsoftware.com/docs/ja/guides/pipeline-integrations/administration/offline-and-disabled-auto-updates.md

 ## Auto updates
 ### What parts auto update?

-By default Shotgun Desktop will automatically check for updates, and install them to the local machine if it finds any.
+By default {% include product %} Desktop will automatically check for updates, and install them to the local machine if it finds any.

 It checks for updates on two components:

-- `tk-framework-desktopstartup` - A frame work which aids the launch of Shotgun Desktop.
+- `tk-framework-desktopstartup` - A frame work which aids the launch of {% include product %} Desktop.
 - `tk-config-basic` - The default site config.

-The configuration acts as a manifest for the versions of the apps, engines, frameworks, and core version that should be used by Shotgun Desktop.
+The configuration acts as a manifest for the versions of the apps, engines, frameworks, and core version that should be used by {% include product %} Desktop.
 By updating the config, you are potentially updating any of these components as well.
-Any updates that are found are downloaded and stored in the user's local cache, rather than modifying the original Shotgun Desktop installed files.
+Any updates that are found are downloaded and stored in the user's local cache, rather than modifying the original {% include product %} Desktop installed files.

-Shotgun Create as an application has it's own update mechanism separate from Shotgun Desktop which is not covered here.
+{% include product %} Create as an application has it's own update mechanism separate from {% include product %} Desktop which is not covered here.
-However the integration features provided in Shotgun Create work in a similar way, and will also auto update `tk-config-basic` into the same user cache.
+However the integration features provided in {% include product %} Create work in a similar way, and will also auto update `tk-config-basic` into the same user cache.

 ### What doesn't auto update?